HumanCellAtlas/data-portal-content/content/learn/userguides/contributing-data/contributing-data-landing.md

 ## Overview of Contributing Data

+**REMOVE THIS PARAGRAPH WHEN PAGE GOES LIVE:** This is the only page that will give users information about how to contribute data to the HCA at this time.

 ### Who can contribute to the Human Cell Atlas

 Anyone with openly consented human single cell sequencing data can contribute to the Human Cell Atlas.